Skip to content

 What is the disposable vape ban, and why is it being implemented?

-The disposable vape ban is a regulatory measure aimed at prohibiting the sale and distribution of disposable vaping devices.
-It is being implemented to address concerns about the rising rates of youth vaping and the potential health risks associated with disposable vapes.
+The disposable vape ban is a regulatory measure prohibiting the sale and distribution of single-use disposable vaping devices in the UK from June 1, 2025.
+It is being implemented to address environmental concerns about electronic waste, rising youth vaping rates, and the government's commitment to reducing single-use plastics.

 Will the disposable vape ban reduce youth vaping rates?